Red-winged Fairy Wren. Photo: Peter Taylor

 Day 5: We’ll concentrate on finding the three skulking heathland birds endemic to the area.
 Western Whipbirds should be quite vocal, and with some patience we should locate one perched low in the heath.
 Western Bristlebirds can sometimes be quite tame around the heathland behind the lodge, often coming out in the morning along the edges of the artificial firebreaks.
 The third species is Noisy Scrub-bird, which can be heard singing all over the reserve but will likely take a significant amount of time and patience to see as it scurries across a firebreak or forages on the ground in dense cover.
 This species was thought to be extinct until its rediscovery in 1961 at Two Peoples Bay and is one of two species in the endemic Australian family Atrichornithidae.

 We’ll have time in the afternoon to bird some of the headlands around Albany, where given favourable winds we might spot Indian Yellow-nosed and Black-browed Albatrosses, Great-winged Petrel or Flesh-footed Shearwater.
-Mammals abound here as well, and with some luck we could find a diminutive Honey Possum foraging in flowering heath or a charismatic Quokka hopping about near the ranger station.
+Mammals abound here as well, and with some luck we could find a diminutive Honey Possum foraging in flowering heath.
+Luck will not be required for us to spot Western Grey Kangaroos, which are nightly visitors around the cabins.
 The estuaries around Albany will offer our first groups of waders, with migrants from Asia joining the local specialities like Pied Oystercatcher, Red-capped Plover and Fairy Tern.
 Offshore in October it is often possible to see Humpback Whales and Southern Right-Whales, and occasionally Sea-lions or Fur Seals haul out on the beaches.
 Night at Cheynes Beach Caravan Park.

 Day 7: Today is largely a travel day as we return to Perth.
 We’ll stop en route to look for Western Corellas near the Ramsar-listed Lake Muir Wetlands.
 Our actual route will be determined by our chances for new bird species, before we arrive back at our hotel.
 Night in Perth.